edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking-in-process.md

 }
 ```

-**Note**: the above test assumes that there is a typed client, represented by the type `IMyApiClient`, added to the `IServiceCollection` of the `Progam` class through the `IServiceCollection.AddHttpClient` method.
+[!NOTE]: the above test assumes that there is a typed client, represented by the type `IMyApiClient`, added to the `IServiceCollection` of the `Progam` class through the `IServiceCollection.AddHttpClient` method.

 ## Mock different types of HttpClients